Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/index.md

 Actively pursuing entry-level roles in spacecraft systems integration, launch operations, and aerospace mission planning.

-This page includes a collection of technical projects & experiences I've gained throughout my academic career.
+This page includes a collection of technical projects & experiences I've taken part in throughout my academic career.
 In-depth breakdowns, takeaways, and specific contributions are linked to each title, in addition to a 3D modeling showcase near the bottom of the page.
 Thanks for stopping by!

 ---